tmcgilchrist/study/README.md

  * Generic Top-down Discrimination for Sorting and Partitioning in Linear Time
  * Functions as Session-Typed Processes by Bernardo Toninho, Luis Caires and Frank Pfenning
  * Scalable Atomic Visibility with RAMP Transactions by Peter Balis etc
+ * A comprehensive study of Convergent and Commutative Replicated Data Types by Marc Shapiro etc

 Read
 ======